-- a) The mould should very clean before using the resin and fibreglass.
-Use alcohol or other solvent to clean it. - b) Use some substance to facilitate the mould separation from the blade when it is ready. - c) Paint a thin layer of resin in each side of the mould, then a layer of fibreglass (approximately 1mm). - d) Again a layer of resin on top of the fibreglass, and so on until there is approximately 3 to 4 mm thickness - e) In the root end of the blade it is possible to use a piece of wood (see diagram below) in on top of one of the sides in order to lower the quantity of fibreglass and resin. - f) Also in the root of the blade there should be holes in order to assemble the blades to the central hub.
+a) The mould should very clean

+before using the resin and fibreglass.

+Use alcohol or other solvent to clean it.

+b) Use some substance to facilitate the mould separation from the blade when it is ready.

+c) Paint a thin layer of resin in each side of the mould, then a layer of fibreglass (approximately 1mm).

+d) Again a layer of resin on top of the fibreglass, and so on until there is approximately 3 to 4 mm thickness e) In the root end of the blade it is possible thagram below) in on top of one of the set in order to lower the quantity of fibreglass and resin.
+Piece Also in the root of the blade of the should be holes in order to wood assemble the blades to the central hub.

-g) Once the 3 to 4 mm of fibreglass have been placed each side of the mould, the next step is to join the halves and tie them together.
+file:///D:/cd3wddvd/NoExe/Master/dvd001/dvd1/ITDG/BLADES/EN/pg_0013.htm 08/11/2011 g) Once the 3 to 4 mm of fibreglass have been placed each side of the mould, the next step is to join the halves and tie them together.
 It is advisable to put some resin in the borders of the moulds in order to fill all the small gaps.